elysiajs/documentation/docs/essential/path.md

     - - meta
       - name: 'description'
         content: A path or pathname is an identifier to locate resources of a server.
 Elysia uses the path and method to look up the correct resource.
-Paths in Elysia can be categorized into 3 types: Static, Dynamic and Wildcard.
+Paths in Elysia can be categorized into 3 types.
+Static, Dynamic and Wildcard.

     - - meta
       - property: 'og:description'